 Weeds are a common enemy to many gardeners – and despite brutal attempts to eradicate them, somehow they manage to survive….
 They positively flourish in dry corners, brickwork and crevices.
 They regularly invade beds designated for pretty flowers; and they even seem perfectly adapted for any climate or weather fluctuation.

 Their ingenious seed dispersal techniques ensure their survival – no matter what our objections may be.
+And there are so so many weeds types to be found.
+To be honest, a lot of them are beautiful in their own right and can look better than flowers.

 But whilst weeds may seem like a horticultural enemy; they are in fact the opposite for wildlife.
 Weeds provide shelter and nourishment, especially for the mini-beasts, which in turn benefit the birds and small mammals who feed on them.
+It is always worth checking how each weed grows and how they contribute before deciding whether to give them a place or get rid of them.

 Different types of weed come into flower at different times of year, and due to their fast growing nature, they are often the first to provide food for insects after the winter thaw.
 Importantly, bees are able to forage among the flowers of weeds when other flower food sources are scarce, such as the clusters of ivy flowers in late autumn.